Atlantic Salmon Management Areas

 - From the Scotland Dam (Scotland) downstream to the Occum Dam (Norwich)

-Mount Tom Pond (Litchfield) and Crystal Lake (Ellington) are stocked each fall at various times, starting September.
+Mount Tom Pond (Litchfield) and Crystal Lake (Ellington) are stocked each fall at various times, starting in September.
 Seasons and methods for Atlantic salmon fishing in lakes are same as for trout in that waterbody, except that the daily creel limit is 1 salmon per day.

 The Atlantic salmon is an anadromous fish that, for thousands of years, flourished in large rivers of Connecticut and up the New England coast and Canada.
 Pollution, unregulated overfishing, and dams built during the Industrial Revolution of the 1800s blocked upstream migration to spawning habitat caused the Atlantic salmon to disappear from Connecticut waters.
 Leaders of the time realized action was needed to restore, manage, and conserve our natural resources.
 In 1866, the Connecticut State Legislature took action and created the Fisheries Commission (the origin of the current Department of Energy and Environmental Protection) who was tasked with restoring runs of Atlantic salmon, manage American shad, and restocking game fish to inland waters.
 Read more about the early Atlantic salmon history and management in this article in Connecticut Wildlife Magazine.